AtlasGondal/macos-task-management-ui/README.md

     - Access the settings window from the menu to adjust app preferences.

 5. **@AppStorage**:
-    - User settings are stored using `@AppStorage` for persistent configuration.
+    - User settings could be stored using `@AppStorage` for persistent configuration.

 6. **Additional Window Types**:
     - The app demonstrates how to create and manage multiple window types, such as additional utility windows.